benedetta-mariani/brain-criticality-project/README.md

 # Avalanches.py
-is a short module to detect events in time series of neural activity, plot raster plots and  calculate avalanches statistics.
+is a short module to detect events in time series of neural activity, plot raster plots, calculate avalanches statistics and calculate other statistics such as synchronization measures.

 ## Setup: